alx01011/malloc-allocation-tracker/README.md

 I was testing an application for memory leaks, and sadly I was not able to hook it to valgrind or the leak sanitizer So I made my own
+The idea behind it was that any program that uses malloc, can just be recompiles along with this static library, without the need to include or define anything

 ## Requirements
 * gcc